Celebrate Spring with Broad Beans

-A Tulasi plant was recently gifted to me and I have been enjoying an abundance of Tulasi teas.
+A Tulasi plant was recently gifted to me and I have been enjoying an abundance of Tulasi teas (infusions) and Tulsi Chai.
 But Tulasi can also be included in Rasam, and it makes a very special dish.

 You might like to read about the difference between Rasam and Sambar.
 And find out how to make a rasam powder.
 Are you looking for other rasam recipes?
-Try here and here for tomato rasam, garlic rasam, lemon rasam, parappu rasam and others.
-All of our Indian recipes are here and here.
-And find inspiration in our Summer recipes here and here.
+Try here for tomato rasam, garlic rasam, lemon rasam, parappu rasam and others.
+All of our Indian recipes are here and our Indian Essentials here.
+And find inspiration in our Late Summer recipes too.

 Continue reading “Tulasi Rasam | Spicy Indian Broth flavoured with Indian Holy Basil”

 Tulsi, a medicine chest in a sacred herb.

 Tulsi is an amazing herb, indigenous to the Indian subcontinent.
 The word “tulsi” means “the incomparable plant“.
 It is a bushy shrub that grows up to 2 metres in height.
 The plant has hairy stems with leaves that are oval and serrated of about 5cm in length – the colors ranging from light green to dark purple, depending on the variety.
 The plant has delicate lavender-colored flowers, and its fruit consists of tiny rust-colored nuts.
 There are two main varieties, the one with the green leaves is called Rama or Shri tulsi and the one with the reddish leaves is called Krishna or Shyama tulsi.

 Tulasi can also be spelt as Tulsi or Thulasi, or called Holy Basil.
 Don’t get it confused with Thai or Sth East Asian Holy Basil, it is an Indian Holy Basil and quite different to the Thai herb.